JuanNeuenschwandesBTS/EmotionCodeAnalyzer/README.md

 Another baseline model employed Word2Vec for feature extraction and Logistic Regression for classification, aiming to capture semantic meaning more effectively.
 It addressed the convergence issue by potentially increasing the number of iterations or adjusting the model's regularization strength.

-### SVC Model: Sentiment Analysis
+### SVM Model: Sentiment Analysis

-The SVC model with a linear kernel was trained on the Financial Phrasebank data, achieving precision scores of approximately 0.786 for neutral, 0.694 for negative, and 0.760 for positive sentiments.
+The SVM model with a linear kernel was trained on the Financial Phrasebank data, achieving precision scores of approximately 0.786 for neutral, 0.694 for negative, and 0.760 for positive sentiments.

 ### BERT Fine-Tuning Model